 "No Parking" on either sides of this stanchion/pole during the months of April, June, August and October.

-Common Signage Around The City and What They Mean:
+Common Signs Around The City and What They Mean:

-Accessible Parking Sign: This parking space is only for vehicles displaying a valid Accessible Parking Permit.
-If you have received an Accessible Permit from Service Ontario, it is your responsibility to make sure it is displayed correctly (meaning all four corners and text within permit is visible from the outside of the vehicle).
+This parking space is only for vehicles displaying a valid Accessible Parking Permit.
+If you have received an Accessible Permit from Service Ontario, it is your responsibility to make sure it is displayed correctly (meaning all four corners and text within permit are visible from the outside of the vehicle).
 Also, you need to remember this permit is for you and can be used in any vehicle.
-If you use a loved ones vehicle and they park in a designated location without you with them, this is considered misuse and you will be issued a penalty notice (parking ticket).
+If you share a loved one's vehicle and they park in a designated location without you accompanying them, this is considered misuse, and you will be issued a penalty notice (parking ticket).
 Please see our Accessible Parking page for additional information.
 See tips on how to display your Accessible Parking permit correctly.

-Fire Route Sign: This sign means, that only emergency vehicles are allowed to park there.
+This sign means that only emergency vehicles are allowed to park there.
 Fire Routes are usually located around entire exterior of buildings.
 Drivers or passengers are not allowed to be parked in this area even for a short time.
 This includes loading or unloading items in to your vehicle, as this must be done in a designated loading zone or a regular space within the parking lot.